 Before you outsource the development job to any team, you should clarify:

-- the exact requirements and deliverables
+- Exact requirements and deliverables

-- expected timelines
+- Expected timelines

-- essential features you want to see in the app
+- Essential features you want to see in the app

-- and, the overall scope of your project
+- The overall scope of your project

 If you fail to do so, it may result in scope creep and incorrect alignment of the project vision.
 As a result, the teams will continue working in silos, and the gap between your expectations and the outcome will only grow.

 On the other hand, when you have exaggerated expectations from the outsourcing company, you may mistakenly assume that they will take care of everything.